RobertxPearce/Projectile-Motion-Simulator/README.md

 ## Usage
-To run the simulator, execute the `project.py` script.
-The user will be prompted to enter the initial velocity and launch angle, and the program will display the calculated results.
+To run the simulator, execute `projectileMotionSim.py` in terminal.
+You will be prompted to enter the initial velocity and launch angle, and the program will display the calculated results and plot the trajectory.

-To run the tests, execute the following command in the terminal: python `projectileMotionSim.py`
+`python projectileMotionSim.py`
+`pytest test_projectileMotionSim.py`

 ## Resources
 * https://openstax.org/books/college-physics-2e/pages/3-4-projectile-motion#:~:text=Projectile%20motion%20is%20the%20motion,path%20is%20called%20its%20trajectory.